llctrautmann/Obsidian/000 Concepts/Metrics.md

   - "#LinAlg"
 series: Linear Algebra
 chapter: "1"
-modified: 2024-05-21
+modified: 2024-05-22
 formula: $d = \left(\sum_{i=1}^{n}|a_i-b_i|^p\right)^\frac{1}{p}$
 🍙: はい
 ---

 # Metrics
+Metrics are generalisations of distances in [[Generalised Euclidean Space]].
+So we are talking about the amount of space between two points.

+## Conditions
-A distance function, often simply called a "metric" or a "norm" in the context of vector spaces, must satisfy certain conditions to be considered valid.
+A distance function, often simply called a "metric" in the context of vector spaces, must satisfy certain conditions to be considered valid.
 These properties are as follows:

 1.  **Non-negativity:** The distance between any two points must be greater than or equal to zero ($d(x, y) \geq 0$).
 In other words, there are no negative distances.
 When $x=y$, the distance should be zero ($d(x, x) = 0$), which is a particular case of this property.
 2.  **Symmetry:** The distance from point $x$ to point $y$ must be the same as the distance from point $y$ to point $x$ ($d(x, y) = d(y, x)$).